jimhester/jimhester.com/content/authors/jim/_index.md

 superuser: true
 ---

+I am a Senior Software Engineer at [Netflix](https://netflix.com) where I build infrastructure and support the R community at Netflix.

-I am a Software Engineer at [RStudio](https://rstudio.com), where I work on Hadley Wickham's team developing open source R packages for the [tidyverse](https://www.tidyverse.org/) and [r-lib](https://github.com/r-lib) projects.
+Prior to Netflix I worked as a Software Engineer at [RStudio](https://rstudio.com), where I worked on Hadley Wickham's team developing open source R packages for the [tidyverse](https://www.tidyverse.org/) and [r-lib](https://github.com/r-lib) projects.